firanto/PokeGo-Slave/README.md

 Use it as you see fit.
 I do not held any responsibility of this project usage.

 # How to use
-Prerequisites:
+## Prerequisites:
-- Make sure you have Node.js and npm installed.
+1. Make sure you have Node.js and npm installed.
-- Also make sure you have node-gyp prerequisites installed.
+2. Also make sure you have node-gyp prerequisites installed.
 For information for your system, go here https://github.com/nodejs/node-gyp
-- Clone this project.
+3. Clone this project.
-- Navigate to it's root directory.
+4. Navigate to it's root directory.
-- Run 'npm install' to install depencencies.
+5. Run 'npm install' to install depencencies.
+Note that the api I use need s2geometry-node which has native codes.
+This can cause installation issue.
+Make sure to read point #2 and Additional information below.

-Usage:
+## Usage:
-- Edit ./bot/Settings.json as you see fit.
+1. Edit ./bot/Settings.json as you see fit.
 The guide are bellow this section.
-- Run 'node /bin/www' to run the bot.
+2. Run 'node /bin/www' to run the bot.
 You can navigate to 'http://localhost:3000/' to see the GUI report.
-- Or better yet, just run './start' on *nix platforms or 'start.bat' on Windows.
+3. Or better yet, just run './start' on *nix platforms or 'start.bat' on Windows.

-#Settings
+## Settings
 Here are the settings' explanation:
 - username : This is your username.
 Either PTC or Google account.
 - password : Your password.
 For Google account who activated multi-factor authentication, create app password.
 How?
 Ask Google.. :3